Department : Counseling & Psychological Services

 Fringe Benefits: Comp Time , Dissertation Release Time, Dental Insurance, Health Insurance, Licensing Exam Release Time, Life Insurance, Professional Development Time, Sick Leave, Vacation

 Brief description of the typical work day for an intern at this training site A typical work day at CAPS is variable, depending on the time and demands of the academic year, the rotation or interests of the intern, and the needs of the clinic.
 A standard day might involve two to three individual client sessions in the morning, followed a staffing disposition meeting.
 Lunch is a protected hour and interns are strongly encouraged to engage in self-care during this time.
 An afternoon might involve a diversity seminar, an outreach presentation or a group therapy session, followed by an hour which is reserved for clinical documentation.
 Interns do participate in our on-call system and those days would look quite different.
 An on-call day usually involves up to 5 brief triage appointments, with one to two emergency appointments as-needed.
 Interns have the full support of the supervisory, front office, and case management staff during their on-call days.
 Interns will participate in intern didactic, group supervision, journal club, diversity seminar, rotation supervision, and supervision of supervision for their training activities.
 Additional supervised experiences include provision of group therapy and campus outreach.
 Interns will provide regular clinical services, such as individual and group therapy, and occasional psychological assessment for which they will receive supervision.
-Interns will co-lead a process group or psychoeducational workshop with a staff member in the fall semester and will have the opportunity to lead or co-lead a group or workshop in the fall with a practicum student.
+Interns will co-lead a process group or psychoeducational workshop with a staff member in the fall semester and will have the opportunity to lead or co-lead a group or workshop in the spring with a practicum student.
 Interns receive a half hour of supervision from the co-leader for the groups they participate in.
 Interns provide supervision to practicum students and receive one hour of supervision-of-supervision.
 Interns are expected to contribute to the campus community through outreach programming.
-Outreach programming includes tabling events, psychoeducational lectures, workshopping events, Let's Talk, and larger campus events such as orientation, welcome week, Play Day, etc. Interns will also participate in the weekly staff meetings and various health center-wide meetings (such as monthly all-staff meetings, fire drill trainings, tornado drill trainings, etc.).
+Outreach programming includes tabling events, psychoeducational lectures, workshop events, Let's Talk, and larger campus events such as orientation, welcome week, Play Day, etc. Interns will also participate in the weekly staff meetings and various health center-wide meetings (such as all-staff meetings, fire drill trainings, tornado drill trainings, etc.).
 Interns accrue sick leave and vacation leave, although they are encouraged to use that leave judiciously to ensure that they are able to complete the 2000 hour internship.

 Does this site have practicum psychology students on site?
 No